EricCarrGH/vscode-fastbasic-debugger/sampleWorkspace/readme.md

 ## Running or Debugging

-With the "Run/Debug" split button in the editor header you can easily "run" or "debug" a Markdown file without having to configure a debug configuration.
+With the "Run/Debug" split button in the editor header you can easily "run" or "debug" a FastBasic file without having to configure a debug configuration.
-"Running" a Markdown file has no visible effect.
-"Debugging" a Markdown file starts the debugger and stops on the first line.
+* "Running" a file compiles and runs it in the emulator.

-## Stacks

-If debugging stops on a line, the line becomes a stack in the CALL STACK with the individual words shown as frames.
-The following line results in a long stack trace and shows the paging feature: a b c d e f g h i j k l m n o p q r s t u v w x y z a b c d e f g h i j k l m n o p q r s t u v w x y z a b c d e f g h i j k l m n o p q r s t u v w x y z
+* "Debugging" a file compiles debug information into the file before starting, then starts a debugging session.

 ## Variables

-Words starting with `$` are treated as variables.
-Letter casing doesn't matter.

-Writing to a variable is done with the `$variable=value` syntax.
-The format of the value determines the type of the variable.
-Here are examples for all types:
+All variables in FastBasic are global.
+All variable types are supported:

-- Integer: $i=123
+- Integer: myVar
-- String: $s="abc"
-- Boolean: $b1=true $b2=false
-- Float: $f=3.14
+- Float: myVar%
-- Object: $o={abc}
+- String: myVar$

-Variables are shown in the VARIABLES view under the "Locals" and "Globals" scopes whenever the debugger stops.
-In addition a variable's value is shown when hovering over a variable and VS Code's Inline Values features shows the value at the end of the line.

-A variable where the name contains the string "lazy" will be shown in the VARIABLES view with a UI that requires an additional click to retrieve the value.
-Two examples:
-- Lazy Integer: $lazyInteger=999
-- Lazy Object: $lazyObject={foo}
+- Arrays (Byte, Integer, String)

 ## Breakpoints